 He is committed to a vibrant tourism industry in New York City, where for nearly six years he served as Chairman of NYC & Company, the city’s official tourism marketing agency and convention and visitors bureau.
 Concurrent with his national efforts to help stimulate travel and tourism in the aftermath of September 11th, Tisch served as Chairman of New York Rising, a task force committed to reviving tourism and the economy in New York City.
 In recognition for his leadership and civic involvement, Crain’s New York Business named Tisch one of the “Top Ten Most Influential Business Leaders” and was named “CEO of the Year” by the Executive Council of New York in 2006.

-Tisch also served as the Vice-Chairman of The Welfare to Work Partnership, and currently serves on the Board of Trustees for Tufts University, where he is also the naming benefactor of the Jonathan M. Tisch College of Citizenship and Public Service.
+Tisch also served as the Vice-Chairman of The Welfare to Work Partnership, and currently serves on the Board of Trustees for Tufts University, where he is also the naming benefactor of the Jonathan M. Tisch College of Civic Life.
 He is also on the Board of the Tribeca Film Institute.
 Tisch is a co-owner and a member of the Board of Directors of the New York Football Giants and the team’s Treasurer.
 Tisch was instrumental in bringing Super Bowl XLVIII to the metropolitan area and is a co-chair of the 2014 NY/NJ Super Bowl Host Committee.